djole07/Optimal-contol-for-pendulum-on-cart/README.md

 # Optimal-contol-for-pendulum-on-cart
 Finding control for pendulum on cart to minimize time between 2 points

+If you want to simulate system yourself, you need to run _model.m_ first, and then _minimizacija_vremena.m_

 # Introduction

 We have a system like this: